Complementary treatments

 It should not be forgotten that various anti-cancer drugs of proven efficacy used in mainstream medicine originate from plants.
 Herbal medicines have considerable appeal to some, stemming particularly from their being thought of as ‘natural’.

-There is quite a common belief among complementary therapists that a person’s psychological makeup is relevant to the development and subsequent course of their cancer.
+There is quite a common belief among complementary therapists that a person’s psychological make-up is relevant to the development and subsequent course of their cancer.
 It has been suggested that some people are cancer prone by virtue of their personality, but there is no good scientific evidence to support this.
 Nor is there conclusive evidence that the psyche influences survival chances for cancer patients.
 There is some evidence that it can, and quite a few mainstream oncologists believe that it does, but even if psychological factors do exert some influence on outcome this is not necessarily of any help in practice.

 There is good evidence that psychological stress can reduce resistance to infection.
-Some complementary therapists believe that psychological stress can encourage the development of cancer, and that it is possible to enable people with the disease to fight it effectively by changing their frame of mind.
-The role of stress in causation remains a controversial issue, with different studies arriving at different conclusions, but so far there is inconclusive evidence to support any benefit from psychological treatment in fighting the cancer over and above that of improving psychological well-being, which is of course very important in itself.
+Some complementary therapists believe that psychological stress can encourage the development of cancer, and that it is possible to enable people with the disease to fight it more effectively by changing their frame of mind.
+The role of stress in causation remains a controversial issue, with different studies arriving at different conclusions, but a recent comprehensive study has reassuringly shown no relationship between work related stress and the risk of a variety of common cancers.
+Neither is there any good evidence that stressful events increase the risk of relapse.

 There have been numerous reports on the part played by a person’s innate psychological characteristics, sometimes suggesting that those who are freely able to express emotion or distress tend to survive longer than those who suppress or deny their emotional feelings.
 One study of women with breast cancer who underwent psychological assessment at diagnosis found that those who had reacted to cancer by denial or who had a ‘fighting spirit’ did rather better than those who had responded with stoic acceptance or feelings of helplessness or hopelessness.
+However, other studies have failed to show a relationship between such psychological factors and outcome. .

-A study on a small number of women with advanced breast cancer demonstrated increased survival in those randomised to participate in weekly supportive group therapy and self-hypnosis for pain control.
+A trial on a small number of women with advanced breast cancer demonstrated increased survival in those randomised to participate in weekly supportive group therapy and self-hypnosis for pain control.
+Another small study demonstrated increased survival in people with melanoma skin cancer who had received ‘psycho-educational intervention’ including stress management, enhancement of coping skills and supportive group psychotherapy.

 There are more things in heaven and earth than are currently dreamed of by practitioners of mainstream medicine.
 However, it should not be forgotten that most of the progress that has been made in the fight against cancer has been as a result of critical scientific evaluation.